ibm-cloud-docs/openwhisk/ts_index.md

 With the activation ID, you can poll for the completion of the action and the result.
 For more information, see [CLI](/docs/openwhisk?topic=cloud-functions-cli-plugin-functions-cli#cli_activation) or [REST API](https://cloud.ibm.com/apidocs/functions#getactivations) documentation.

 For more information about blocking actions, see [Testing blocking actions](/docs/openwhisk?topic=openwhisk-test#test-block).

+## {{site.data.keyword.apigw_short}} fails with HTTP status code 504
+{: #ts_api_gateway_504}

+{: tsSymptoms}
+When invoking an action from the {{site.data.keyword.apigw_short}}, the action returns an HTTP 504 Gateway Timeout error.

+{: tsCauses}
+The {{site.data.keyword.apigw_short}} calls actions by using the `blocking=true` option.
+This option requires that the action completes within 60 seconds, even if the timeout of the action is longer.
+If you want to use {{site.data.keyword.apigw_short}} to call your actions, then your actions must complete within the 60 second time frame.
+If your action does not complete within 60 seconds, then {{site.data.keyword.apigw_short}} returns an HTTP 504 Gateway Timeout error.

+{: tsResolve}
+Make sure that your action completes within 60 seconds.

 ## Can't access private endpoint from action
 {: #ts_private_endpoint}